Find your perfect Garmin with this comprehensive guide to features, performance, and value

 Garmin Vivoactive 5

-The Garmin Vivoactive 5 returns after a long hiatus, and is a hugely appealing alternative to the Venu 3.
-It really should be the Venu 3 Lite.
+The Vivoactive 5 makes a comeback after a long hiatus and is an extremely attractive alternative to the Venu 3.
+It truly ought to be called the Venu 3 Lite.

-At $299/£259, it’s nearly half the price of the Venu 3, and boasts the same wellness tracking, sleep features, and sports tracking line-up as the flagship.
+At $299/£259, it is almost half the price of the Venu 3 and offers the same wellness tracking, sleep features, and sports tracking lineup as the flagship.

-It’s not quite as sleek looking with an inferior AMOLED display, aluminum case, and it uses the older Elevate 4 heart rate sensor.
-Side-by-side it’s quite a visual downgrade.
-What’s more, there’s no ECG on board here.
-So there are sacrifices in choosing the Vivoactive 5.
+It isn’t as sleek with its inferior AMOLED display and aluminum case, and it utilizes the older Elevate 4 heart rate sensor.
+When compared side by side, it represents a visual downgrade.
+Additionally, there’s no ECG feature here.
+Therefore, choosing the Vivoactive 5 requires some sacrifices.

 Pros